Mourning the Death of a Spouse

 For some people, mourning can go on so long that it becomes unhealthy.
 This can be a sign of serious depression and anxiety.
 Talk with your doctor if sadness keeps you from carrying on with your day-to-day life.
 Support may be available until you can manage the grief on your own.

 Sometimes people find grief counseling makes it easier to work through their sorrow.
-Grief counselors can talk with you one-on-one.
-Regular talk therapy can help people learn to accept a death and, in time, start a new life.
+Regular talk therapy with a grief counselor or therapist can help people learn to accept a death and, in time, start a new life.

 There are also support groups where grieving people help each other.
 These groups can be specialized—parents who have lost children or people who have lost spouses, for example—or they can be for anyone learning to manage grief.
-Check with religious groups, a local hospital, hospice groups, or your doctor to find support groups in your area.
+Check with religious groups, local hospitals, nursing homes, funeral homes, or your doctor to find support groups in your area.

 An essential part of hospice is providing grief counseling to the family of someone who was under their care.
-You can ask hospice workers for bereavement support at this time, even if hospice was not used before the death.
-Nursing homes and hospitals often have social workers who have helpful resources.
-The funeral home might also be able to suggest where you can find counseling.
+You can also ask hospice workers for bereavement support at this time, even if hospice was not used before the death.

 Remember to take good care of yourself.
 You might know that grief affects how you feel emotionally, but you may not realize that it can also have physical effects.
 The stress of the death and your grief could even make you sick.
 Eat well, exercise, get enough sleep, and get back to doing things you used to enjoy, like going to the movies, walking, or reading.
 Accept offers of help or companionship from friends and family.
 It’s good for you and for them.